Sunday, June 27, 2010

 13 Bosnia and Herzegovina

 A: I love the way the acoustic and electric guitars are, for the most part, deliberately separated in the mix.
-But then I love everything about this – one of the boldest, most unorthodox, complex and complete works of art the contest has ever seen.
+But then I love everything about this – one of the boldest, most unorthodox, complex and complete works of art the contest has seen.

 14 Armenia